Zy0d0x0/HS2-Wheel/README.md

 # Software Setup

-Download and Install Flip https://www.microchip.com/Developmenttools/ProductDetails/FLIP This will later be used to flash the ardunio with a new firmware so when the ardunio is plugged into any device it should then load as USB Keyboard.
+Download and Install Flip https://www.microchip.com/Developmenttools/ProductDetails/FLIP This will later be used to flash the ardunio with a new firmware so when the Ardunio is plugged into any device it should then load as USB Keyboard.

 Connect the Ardunio and open up Device Manager, take note the Ardunio is currently displaying as a COM port.
 While the Ardunio is currently connected and showing as a COM port the `Main-Wheel.ino` needs to be put onto the Ardunio using what ever IDE you normaly use.

-When the Ardunio has the `Main-Wheel.ino` onto its onboard memory.
-We need to put the ardunio in DFU mode this can by done by using a jumper pin or a small peice of wire and shorting the 2 pins.
+When the Ardunio has the `Main-Wheel.ino` sketch copied to its onboard memory.
+The Ardunio then needs to put into DFU mode this can by done by using a jumper pin or a small peice of wire and shorting the 2 pins shown in the below image.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/dfu.JPG)